 If we cannot act to protect or prevent exposures to suspected cancer causes based on solid experimental reasoning, and if we insist on proof that humans have already been harmed, then we are treating people like experimental animals in a vast and largely uncontrolled study which is morally indefensible.

 Cancer causes the development of too many white blood cells.
 Those who made it through poison gas attacks in WWI had far too few.
 The devastatingly low white blood cell counts first seen in survivors of mustard gas provided the basis for chemotherapy.
-By the 1930s, massive tumors were made to shrink in animal studies.
+By the 1930s, massive tumours were made to shrink in animal studies.
 Unfortunately, the chemicals used can also cause cancers.

 Studies show that mammograms do not increase the survival rate of women under 50 as their breasts are too dense to feasibly find potential tumours.
 The additional radiation from the tests can increase the risk of getting breast cancer.